Get help finding somewhere to live if you've left or are about to leave the military and have nowhere to stay.

 Help with housing costs

-You can get help with food, heating and clothing from a local welfare scheme – find a welfare scheme near you.
+You can apply for help with food, heating and clothing from a local welfare scheme.

 If you need to talk to someone, we’ll do our best to help